olcf/hands-on-with-frontier/challenges/Python_QLSA/hpc2025/qlsa/README.md

 See the following Jupyter notebooks for example scripts on how to generate plots:

-> Note: Although you won't be using OLCF's JupyterHub as part of the Winter Classic, these notebooks act as a examples for incorporating the proper python syntax into standalone python scripts.
+> Note: Although you won't be using OLCF's JupyterHub as part of the HPC Crash Course, these notebooks act as a examples for incorporating the proper python syntax into standalone python scripts.

 * [solver_getjob.ipynb](solver_getjob.ipynb): for retrieving jobs from online portal of IBM and IQM.
 * [plot_compare-backends.ipynb](plot_compare-backends.ipynb): visualizing the results from various backends.